 NEROPA Neutral Roles Parity

 Women are not only underrepresented offscreen, we also see them less often on screen, TV and in streaming media.
 With NEROPA Neutral Roles Parity Belinde Ruth Stieve has developed a method to counteract this situation and help to change scripts in a more gender equal and diverse direction.
-This is done in a comprehensible, systematic and straightforward way – not by adding additional characters, but by converting a number of neutral (formerly male) roles into females.
+The method is performed by a steering group of three within a filmproduction who follow a comprehensible, systematic and straightforward procedure, in the end they don’t add additional characters, but convert a number of neutral (formerly male) roles into females.

 The first step is the production’s decision to adopt the method NEROPA – Neutral Roles Parity.